Resources for People Affected by the Conflict in Ukraine

 Popular questions and answers are regularly being added to IRCC’s Help Centre.
 You can also contact IRCC by phone at 613-321-4243.

-The Province of Ontario also provides helpful immigration and settlement support information for people affected by the conflict in Ukraine on its website.
-This includes information about:
+The Province of Ontario also provides helpful immigration and settlement support information on its website, including information about:

 - Immigrating from Ukraine